SerhiiCho/clothing-shop/README.md

 ## About

-Simple E-commerce clothing shop.
+Simple Callback E-commerce clothing shop.
 It has men's and women's categories and convenient filtering with [vue.js](https://github.com/vuejs/vue) by types of clothes like pents, short, skirts etc. In this web app is implemented infinite pagination without npm packages, just [vue.js](https://github.com/vuejs/vue) and little bit of effort.
-The app is pretty fast and optimized and the code is well written.
-Afcourse like any E-commerce web app it has admin panel.
+The app is pretty fast and optimize.
+It has PHPUnit tests and code itself is well written.
+I'm a typification person (if you can say that), I'm using return types and typehinting.

+## Checkout

+Client can add items to a cart, and checkout.
+When client makes an order, he or she fills in the form with 2 fields.
+One for the phone number, and the second is for a name.
+After submitting the form, admin will see small red notification in his admin panel navigation menu.
+It shows that there is an order.
+If nexmo credentials are provided, then after client submits the checkout form you will receive SMS.
+This way you will be always notified when new order is waiting for you.

+## Admin panel.

 * Admin can add, delete or edit **clothes items**.
 * Admin can add, delete or edit **home page cards**.